wangsw09/AmpBridge/dev_log.md

 2. Merge the preivous optimized Amp c code into the current package;
 3. Merge the new Lq regression part of c code into the current package.

+Things to pay attention to:
+1. The calculation of XTX is not memory-friendly.
+We may want to directly calculate its multiplication with a vector;

 The structure of the package:

 AmpBridge/